2012 Pacific typhoon season: Typhoon Saola (Gener)

 On July 26, the JMA reported that a tropical depression had developed within an area of strong vertical windshear in the monsoon trough about 1000 km to the southeast of Manila in the Philippines.
 Early on July 28, the JTWC upgraded the system to a tropical depression, whilst the JMA upgraded it to a tropical storm and named it Saola.
 Soon, the PAGASA upgraded the system to a tropical depression and named it Gener.
 Later that day, the JTWC upgraded Saola to a tropical storm.
 Early on July 29, the JMA upgraded Saola to a severe tropical storm.
 On July 30, the JTWC upgraded Saola to a category 1 typhoon, as it started to develop an eye-like feature, but soon downgraded it to a tropical storm late on the same day.
-Late on July 31, the JMA upgraded Saola to a typhoon.
+By the next day, the JTWC reupgraded Saola to a Category 1 typhoon.
+Late on the same day, the JMA upgraded Saola to a typhoon.
 It continued to intensify the next day, reaching its peak intensity as a Category 2 typhoon.

-Most forecast models predicts Saola to pass very near on the northern coastline of Taiwan, but this is defied on August 1, when Saola had made landfall on Taiwan as a Category 2 typhoon.
+Most forecast models predicted Saola to pass near the northern coastline of Taiwan, but this is defied on August 1, when Saola had made landfall on Taiwan as a Category 2 typhoon.
 It moved slowly inland, making a counter-clockwise loop.
-It made out to sea, now downgraded as a severe tropical storm.
-Just then did Saola passed very close to the northern coastline of Taiwan, then it headed straight for China.
-On August 3 it made landfall near Fuding, Fujian Province as a tropical storm, then headed straight inland until on the next day when Saola dissipated near Jiangxi.
+As it emerged to the ocean, it weakened to a severe tropical storm on August 2.
+Saola then returned to its northwest track and traversed Taiwan, as it weakened to a tropical storm, before emerging to the Taiwan Strait and approached China.
+On August 3, it made its final landfall in China as a tropical storm, with the JTWC issuing their final advisory.
+The JMA later followed suit, as Saola weakened to a tropical depression over Jiangxi.